SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

 <!--  -->

-<span style="font-size:1.2em;font-weight:bold;">6️⃣ Systematic Theologians (The Indoctrinators)</span>
+<span style="font-size:1.2em;font-weight:bold;">6️⃣ Systematic Theologians (The Indoctrinators when pushing 'isms)</span>
-- They're indoctrinators when pushing the 'isms of Christianity.
 - Systematic Theology, while for the most part is good-intentioned, it is man-made and error prone, and introduces flawed frameworks, rigid interpretations, and sectarianism.
 They're single-handedly responsible for all the *'isms* in Christianity (Calvinism, Arminianism, [Chaferanism](https://sevenshepherd.github.io/free-grace-theology/), etc.) and most divisions in the body of Christ.
 - It's extraordinarily rare to find a systematic theology that is non-sectarian, and which does not push the *'isms* described above.
-If such a work existed, and contained hundreds of scholars, it would still be number 4 on this list but would be recommended.
+If such a work existed, and contained hundreds of scholars, it would still be number 6 on this list but would be recommended.
 - [Call No Man Your Teacher](https://sevenshepherd.github.io/call-no-man-your-teacher/)

 <!-- - You can thank systematic theology for divisions in the body of Christ, denominations, sects, in-fighting, and lately extremism, and torn families.